mubariz06/ecommerce-etl-pipeline/README.md

 A production-style ETL pipeline that extracts raw e-commerce order data, cleans and enriches it with **PySpark**, runs automated data-quality checks, and loads it into an analytics warehouse — all orchestrated by **Apache Airflow** and fully containerized with Docker.

-This project demonstrates the same design pattern used for large-scale production pipelines (Databricks/EMR + Airflow + Snowflake), scaled down to run reproducibly on a laptop.
+This project demonstrates the same design pattern used for large-scale production pipelines (Databricks/EMR + Airflow + Snowflake), scaled down to run reproducible on a laptop.

 ## 📌 Why this project
 Real ETL pipelines fail quietly when data is dirty, late, or duplicated.
 This pipeline is built around three things that matter in production: